 Location: 11555 W Civic Center Dr, Marana, AZ 85653

 2018 Dates: December 4th -28th, every hour from 5-8pm

 Holiday Classics at the Fox theater

-Before your visit, I recommend stopping for a wonderful brunch at the historic Arizona Inn, a peaceful old-fashioned resort with the most delicious blue corn pancakes.
+Before your visit, I recommend stopping for a wonderful brunch at the historic Arizona Inn, a peaceful old-fashioned resort.
+Do treat yourself to the amazing Southwestern style blue corn pancakes.
 Visiting the Inn during the holidays is one of Tucson’s most iconic holiday traditions.
-Be sure to take a look at the grand tree in the lobby, where many locals come to open their gifts next to the roaring fire.
+Be sure to take a look at the grand tree in the lobby.
+Many locals come here to open their gifts next to the roaring fire.

 Location: 17 W Congress St, Tucson, AZ 85701